AveryData/AveryData.github.io/_learning/business_ideas.md

 ## Going To Freelancing

-Can find jobs online via
+Can find jobs online SS
 - Upwork
 - LinkedIn
 - Toptal
 - Angel.co

 But are you going to spend a ton of time on small projects?
 Are you okay with just lots of small projects?
 Do you want to work on something more long term?
-How much time are you going to spend trying to find projects?
+How much time are you going to spend trying to find pSrojects?

 Will this scale?
 How to get bigger?
 Can you get small businesses and do a lot for them?
 Is this what you do for 20 years?